saeyslab/spotless-benchmark/subworkflows/deconvolution/README.md

 - `--pct`: for the gene downsampling process, the fraction of cells per cell type in which genes have to be expressed in order to be kept (default: 0.1)
 - `--assay_oi`: expression matrix to look for when downsampling genes (default: RNA)
 - `--filter_spots`: minimum UMI count per spatial spot needed, otherwise it will be filtered out (default: none)

+#### RCTD
+- `--cell_min`: minimum number of cells required per cell type.
+This value is set to 5 in our pipeline, but RCTD's default is 25.
+- `--doublet_mode`: the mode to run RCTD, either "doublet", "multi", or "full" (default).
+The doublet mode fits at most two cell types per spot and classifies each pixel as 'singlet' or 'doublet'.
+The multi mode predicts up to 4 cell types per spot using a greedy algorithm.
+The full mode can fit any number of cell types on each spot.
+When using the doublet and multi mode, a separate *_info* file containing confidence values is saved to the process work directory.

 #### Seurat
 - `--tech`: split the reference object based on this metadata column and integrate them, use only if the reference comes from different technologies (default: none)